wilfredinni/python-cheatsheet/docs/blog/python-data-types.md

 <blog-title-header :frontmatter="frontmatter" title="Python data types: A visual guide for beginners" />

 Python comes with nine core data types that cover almost everything you'll need.
 Choosing the right one makes your code clearer, faster, and safer.
 This guide shows how each type works, when to use it, and what to watch out for.
+For a quick overview, also check our <router-link to="/cheatsheet/basics#data-types">basics guide</router-link>.

 Diagram of Python built-in data type categories and mutability.